clauzond/MyManager/README.md

 - [x] Be able to copy username + password with one click (customizable delay) 🏎
 - [x] Shortcuts for most used 🛎
 - [x] Settings ⚙

-## Ideas 💡
-- Make sure only this computer can access the program (first time launch -> need the password, that will be hashed somewhere to prove the computer is authorized)
-- Some passwords are less important, so no password asked to show them
-- Some passwords are important, so a password asked everytime to show them (this password can be global or chosen when created)
-- The encryption algorithm for "showable passwords" need to be non-crackable without the password chosen (encryption/decryption with the password as key which is never saved)